 What is certain, however, is that Freud was ambitious and brilliant.
 When he entered university at the age of 17, he was already fluent in French, English, German, Spanish, and Italian.
 Even before turning 20, he was a workaholic.
 Initially, Sigi had chosen the path of law, but in 1873, he made a 90-degree turn toward medicine, a field undergoing significant upheaval at the time.

 It might not seem like it, but this marked a significant advancement in the fight against hysteria, a set of mental disorders previously believed to exclusively afflict females.
-Indeed, since ancient times, the term “hysteria” was used to describe women’s illnesses.
-It was thought that women were the only ones suffering from mental illnesses, and that these issues stemmed from the uterus.
+Indeed, since ancient times, the term « hysteria » was used to describe women’s illnesses.
+It was thought that women were the only ones suffering from mental illnesses and that these issues stemmed from the uterus.
 To solve the problem, hysterectomy, the removal of the uterus, was practiced.
 Charcot, Freud’s mentor in Paris, proposed the idea that mental illnesses could affect both sexes.

 Drugged on Ambition

-For Freud, it’s the discovery of the year.
-In the same year, he writes to his fiancée.
-On June 2, 1884, Freud writes, “Beware, my Princess!
-When I come, I will kiss you until you turn all red (…) And if you show disobedience, you will see who among us is stronger: the sweet little girl who doesn’t eat enough or the spirited gentleman with cocaine in his veins.”
+Indeed, 1884 was a pivotal year for Freud.
+On June 2nd of that year, he penned another letter to his fiancée, playfully warning her of his imminent return: « Beware, my Princess!
+When I come, I will kiss you until you turn all red (…) And if you show disobedience, you will see who among us is stronger: the sweet little girl who doesn’t eat enough or the spirited gentleman with cocaine in his veins. »

 Freud ordered a gram of cocaine from a local pharmacy called Angel’s and received it during the week of April 24th.
 Despite his concerns about the cost of the drug (he had miscalculated the quantity, and it ended up costing him a tenth of his monthly salary), the first thing he did was to take a twentieth of a gram himself.